papercliplabs/nounswap/contracts/specs/TimelockNFTSwapper/TimelockNFTSwapperSpec.md

 The TimelockNFTSwapper contract enables permissionless timelocked swapping between NFT's within an ERC721 collection.

-This contract is immutable with no owner.
+This contract is non-upgradable and immutable.
 No NFTs or funds are ever held by this contract, instead it just facilitates the permissionless swap process.

 The designed use case is for enabling Nounish DAOs to earn revenue by allowing holders to permissionlessly swap their governance NFT for one held within the DAOs Treasury to obtain one that they vibe with most.